Opelika High School: Opelika High Theatre Society

 The Opelika High Theatre Society is known around the region and state for its quality performances.
 A play in the fall, an advanced theatre competition at mid-year and a spring musical all attract hundreds from surrounding communities.
 In 2014, the cast of The Quilt won "Best Ensemble" and "Best of Show" at the State Trumbauer Theatre Festival.
 In addition to performances, theatre department courses include set design, set-up and light/sound production.
 Past productions include Sweeney Todd, Oliver, Les Misérables, Beauty and the Beast, Our Town, Brighton Beach Memoirs, the Sound of Music and many more.

 The Opelika High Theatre Society is under the direction of Mr. Revel Gholston.

 Showchoir

-Four different choirs are offered by the OHS choral department: the Ovations coed show choir, the Impressions girls’ show choir, Women's Chamber Choir and Chamber Choir.
+Four different choirs are offered by the OHS choral department: the Ovations coed show choir, the Impressions girls’ show choir, Gospel Choir and Chamber Choir.
 The show choir groups perform and compete all over the country and have received countless accolades including Grand Champion in the Fame Showchoir America Competition in Washington, D.C., Best Show Design, Best Choreography and Best Vocals awards in numerous competitions, and was the highest ranked Alabama school in the 2009 National Showchoir Ranking System.

 The OHS Choral Department is under the direction of Dean Jones and Earvin Comer.